ill13/Notes/WordPressAndJQuery.md

 I'm not exactly sure how this works, I think it loads a separate copy of JQuery into memory, regardless, just encapsulate your JQuery like below and save it

+- Open your javascript or page containing javascript
 - Copy everything between ```<script>``` and ```</script>```
 - Add it to a new ```.js``` file
 - Insert ```var $=jQuery.noConflict();``` as the first line of your new ```.js``` file